 The Bluffs Golf Course

 Designed by Warren Henderson and Rick Smith, the first course opened was The Bluffs Course.
-The South Course is one mile south and was completed in 2018.
+The South Course is one mile south and completed in 2018.
 The Bluffs Course is built in the likeness of a seaside links course, golfers traverse giant undulating dunes and tall wind fescue grasses while battling the wind.
 They shape two hundred and fifty acres of deep woods and former fruit orchards.
 Native areas, sand dunes and bunkers create beauty and obstacles.
 The result is a variety of tough holes one after another.
 Thick green rough guards fairways.
 More errant shots find three to ten foot high thick grassy mounds that often block your target line even from the fairway.
 The contrast between the deep green manicured fairways and the light brown scraggly windswept grassy dunes is striking.
 It’s a links experience among the best in the country.

 The weather is unpredictable and varies.
 Be prepared for inclement weather that can approach.
 Flagsticks have been ripping out the embedded cups during severe wind periods.
 That explains the old style three foot flagsticks.